Jwan622/hopkins_data_structures/module_9/notes.md

 cost to partition: o(n)
 to sort using quicksort usually is: n*logn, if worst case is n^2 or quadratic.
 - needs to be in an array so can do random access of the array for quicksort.

+**Summary**:
+- n*logn cost. it's O(n) cost for each partition, each value needs to be compared to pivot.
+There are logn levels.

 #### Selection sort